metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

       } # end 'processors'

 With the above, all in-memory templates required are loaded in memory.
-All you need now is to specify "`main.tex.tx`" as the `processor` name when calling ["untemplate()"](#untemplate) or ["format()"](#format).
-You do not need to mention the included template names at all.
-Like this:
+All you need now is to specify "`main.tex.tx`" (which is the main entry point) as the
+`processor` name when
+calling ["untemplate()"](#untemplate) or ["format()"](#format).
+You do not need to mention the included template names at all:

     my $ret = $latter->format({
       'template-data' => $template_data,